Home Loan Experts

 • Subject to a building inspection that’s acceptable to the purchaser.

-• Subject to a strata report that’s acceptable to the purchaser (strata title properties only, such as units & townhouses).
+• Subject to a strata report that’s acceptable to the purchaser (strata title properties only, such as units and townhouses).

 This means that there’s some risk involved in purchasing the property.

 Unfortunately, for some purchases, taking this risk is unavoidable.
-If you can’t get a cooling off period then please talk to your conveyancer & your mortgage broker to discuss the risks involved before proceeding.
+If you can’t get a cooling-off period, then please talk to your conveyancer and your mortgage broker to discuss the risks involved before proceeding.

 Inspections & reports

-• Pest inspection: This is a check to see if the property is currently infested with termites, to see if termite treatment has been carried out in the past and to let you know if there’s a risk of future pest infestations.
-Often, the building inspector can carry out a pest inspection for you at the same time as doing a building inspection.
+• Pest inspection: This checks if the property is currently infested with termites, if termite treatment has been carried out in the past, and if there’s a risk of future pest infestations.
+Often, the building inspector can carry out a pest inspection at the same time as a building inspection.

-• Building inspection: This is a check to see if there are any potential faults with the building itself.
-Please note that building reports point out every possible fault with a property, so they often look a lot worse than they actually are.
-Expect older buildings to have several minor faults, this is normal.
+• Building inspection: This checks for any potential faults with the building itself.
+Building reports point out every possible fault with a property, so they often look worse than they actually are.
+Expect older buildings to have several minor faults, which is normal.

-• Strata report: This is a check to make sure that the strata corporation has been well run.
+• Strata report: This checks to make sure that the strata corporation has been well-run.
 Often, there’s no advice given with the report, just a copy of the strata financial statements and minutes of the most recent meetings.
-You’ll only need this for strata title properties such as units & townhouses.
+You’ll only need this for

-Your conveyancer or solicitor can usually recommend a good building inspector & strata inspector.
-We recommend that you go to the property with the inspector, so that they can explain everything to you in more detail.
+Your conveyancer or solicitor can usually recommend a good building inspector and strata inspector.
+We recommend that you go to the property with the inspector so they can explain everything to you in more detail.

 You’ll probably be inspecting the roof and other areas, so it’s advisable to wear older clothing.